WMYM

-WMYM (990 AM) is a radio station licensed to Kendall, Florida, serving the Miami metropolitan area with a Spanish language talk format, simulcasting WWFE.
+WMYM (990 kHz) is an AM radio station licensed to Kendall, Florida, serving the Miami metropolitan area with a Spanish conservative talk radio format.

 History

 WFAB "La Fabulosa" broadcast a Spanish-language format on 990 from 1962 to 1977; the station, however, lost its license due to fraudulent billing practices.
 The demise of WFAB led to a multi-year fight for the license, ultimately won by Community Broadcasting Company.
 The unbuilt construction permit was sold to W.R.A.
-Broadcasting in 1996 and went on air in 1997 was WFBA.
-(The WFAB call letters had been assigned in the intervening 20 years to a station in Puerto Rico.)
+Broadcasting in 1996, and went on the air in 1997, was WFBA.
+(The WFAB call sign had been assigned in the intervening 20 years to a station in Puerto Rico).
 While WFAB's tower site used a six-tower inline array, WMYM uses a six-tower parallelogram; the pattern had to be tightened because of an upgrade to WHSR, a Pompano Beach station on 980.

-In 1999, Disney acquired WFAB for its Radio Disney children's network, launching the format on September 17, 1999.
-The next day, ABC Radio changed 990 AM's calls to WMYM (as in Disney character Mickey Mouse).
-On August 13, 2014, Disney put WMYM and twenty-two other Radio Disney stations up for sale, in order to focus more on digital distribution of the Radio Disney network.
+In 1999, Disney acquired WFBA for its Radio Disney children's network, launching the format on September 17, 1999.
+On October 13, 1999, ABC Radio changed 990 AM's calls to WMYM (as in Disney character Mickey Mouse).
+On August 13, 2014, Disney put WMYM and twenty-two other Radio Disney stations up for sale, to focus on digital distribution of the Radio Disney network.